-1These Programme and Examination Regulations govern the processes and procedures of the courses and examinations of the Master's Programme in Civil-Military Interaction (MCMI).
-2 This Master's programme is offered by Helmut Schmidt University / University of the Federal Armed Forces Hamburg (hereafter referred to as the "University") in cooperation with the Civil-Military Cooperation Centre of Excellence (hereafter CCOE), Brasserskade 227a, 2497 NX The Hague, The Netherlands.
+These Programme and Examination Regulations govern the processes and procedures of the courses and examinations of the Master's Programme in International Procurement Cooperation (IPC).
+The Master's programme is offered by the Faculty of Economics and Social Sciences (hereafter referred to as the "Faculty") at Helmut Schmidt University / University of the Federal Armed Forces Hamburg (hereafter referred to as the "University").

-Programme Objective and Academic Degree
+Section 2 Programme Objective and Academic Degree

-- (1) 1The Master's Programme in Civil-Military Interaction (hereafter referred to as the "programme") is intended to impart knowledge and skills which will enable students to exercise informed judgement in the area of civil-military cooperation in conflict and crisis regions, to take an academic approach to related issues and find methodological solutions to related problems, thus enabling them to perform military and civilian command functions.
-2The aim of the programme is to enable students to apply their skills and acquired knowledge in their specific professional field.
-3Moreover, it prepares students for their professional practice and trains them to think and work in an academic manner. - (2) Students who pass the Master's degree examination will be awarded the degree of Master of Arts (MA).
+- (1) 1The Master's Programme in International Procurement Cooperation (IPC) (hereafter referred to as the "Programme") is aimed at members of European ministries and subordinate authorities who are expected to take on leadership roles in ministerial functions or in European or international procurement projects.
+2The programme is intended to impart knowledge and skills which will enable students to apply modern, interdisciplinary and academically sound leadership methods and theories in practical leadership.
+3Students will also develop a comprehensive understanding of the methodologies of economic and legal sciences which were not the focus of the study programmes previously completed.
+4The aim of the programme is to equip leadership personnel with intercultural and interdisciplinary skills and an excellent understanding of the challenges of international and European procurement.
+5Moreover, it prepares students for their professional practice and trains them to think and work in an academic manner. - (2) Students who pass the Master's degree examination will be awarded the degree of Master of Public Administration (MPA).